Glossary

 The definition of Data within a Space.
 For example, a blog author data model might include fields for author name, bio, job title, and handle For more detail, see Data Models.

-Dynamic content is content that changes.
-This includes on hover, click, keypress, etc.
+Dynamic content is content that changes, such as on hover, click, or keypress.

 An environment is a special kind of Space that replicates and engages with your main Space so that you can create environments such as Production, QA, Staging, or QA.
 With environments, you can push and sync content and models between different environments.
 Requires an Enterprise plan.